SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 At this point, the enzymes needed to assist Mitosis is also synthesized.

 ## M => Mitosis!
 Mitosis is the process by which non-sex (somatic) cells actually divide.
 It consists of four parts — prophase, metaphase, anaphase, telophase — and a final seperation called cytokenisis.
+See [[KBhBIO101Mitosis]].

 **or...**

 ## M => Meiosis!
-Mitosis is the process by which the cell actually divide.
-It consists of four parts — prophase, metaphase, anaphase, telophase — and a final seperation called cytokenisis.
+Mitosis is the process by which sex cells (gametes) divide.
+It consists of four parts — prophase, metaphase, anaphase, telophase — and cytokinesis but TWICE!
+This process also has clever mechanisms to ensure genetic diversity.
+See yourself: [[KBhBIO101Meiosis]]

 ## Features of the Cell Cycle